tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 "Our own minds is what created fear and our own mind is the only thing that can smash through it"

-"Begin by asking yourself, "What emotion to I want to trigger in this situation?"
+Begin by asking yourself, "What emotion to I want to trigger in this situation?

 Ask yourself: 'Do I want to change this?
 Why do I want to change this?'
 What stands to happen if I don't change this?
 What stands to happen if I don't change this?'